juju/docs/src/en/help-openstack.md

 Using the Juju `add-cloud` command, it is easy to add your OpenStack clouds to Juju's list of known clouds.
 The command is interactive, and will ask for a name,endpoint,authorisation method(s) and regions to use.
+(If you are unsure about endpoints and regions, they will be listed in the .novarc file, if you have one for your OpenStack.)
 A sample session is shown below.

 Running...